environmental-bioinformatics-master/popgen_HW6_2023/README.md

 The samples we'll use are single-end reads from two Alaskan stickleback populations, 8 individuals each from Bear Paw Lake (freshwater) and Rabbit Slough (marine).
 They derive from Hohenlohe et al. 2010, which is included in this repo if you want more details.

-Please copy this document and change the name to `hw5_answers_[LASTNAME].md`, and reply in the document as prompted.
+Please copy this document and change the name to `hw6_answers_[LASTNAME].md`, and reply in the document as prompted.
 We'll also ask you to create and save a few additional files to be pushed with your HW repo.
 Everything we want you to submit is listed at the bottom of this document.

 # Step 1: Set up

 First, set up a conda environment called `stacks` with which to run this HW.
 Install Stacks (duh), SRA tools to retrieve the raw sequences, and eigensoft to run a PCA with your clean SNPs.
 When you set up this environment, specifically install the most recent conda version of each program.
 (Hint: Check the conda install pages.)
-Create a yaml file called `hw5_stacks_[LASTNAME].yml` that can be used to set up this environment - please make sure it is succinct and tidy, specifies version numbers, and only lists the packages you need to install independently (and **not** all of the extra dependencies that are installed along with them).
-You can export this environment (hint: see HW4A) or write the file from scratch.
+Create a yaml file called `hw6_stacks_[LASTNAME].yml` that can be used to set up this environment - please make sure it is succinct and tidy, specifies version numbers, and only lists the packages you need to install independently (and **not** all of the extra dependencies that are installed along with them).

-Next, set up a slurm script called `hw5_stacks-pipeline_[LASTNAME].txt`.
+Next, set up a slurm script called `hw6_stacks-pipeline_[LASTNAME].txt`.
 Put **every** command you run for this HW through all of the Stacks analyses into this file to create a pipeline that can be run on Poseidon.
 For example, if you need to reformat a file for use in the pipeline, include the code you used to reformat that file.
 Comment it clearly, so it is obvious what is being done at every step.
 In the end, I want a script that I can run on Poseidon as-is, starting with file retrieval and ending with Stacks output, assuming I first use your yaml file above to create the appropriate environment.
 (You'll need to modify a few files to run smartpca later on; you can do this however you like and don't need to include these conversions in your pipeline script.)

 Next, get the raw reads from the SRA.
 You want this file:
 `SRR034310`